Skip to Content

 Overview

-Jennifer Rankin’s practice primarily focuses on toxic tort defense, involving exposure to asbestos and a variety of other materials and chemicals, with an emphasis on product, premises, and contractor liability.
-Jennifer has more than thirteen years of experience successfully representing equipment and product manufacturers, distributors, suppliers, and contractors in multiple-party complex litigation, and she participates in all aspects of case management, discovery, law and motion, and trial preparation.
-She also assists trial counsel on trials.
-Jennifer served as second-chair during the lengthy trial of an asbestos mesothelioma case that ultimately resulted in a defense verdict for the client.
-Jennifer is also admitted to practice in the United States District Court for the Central and Southern Districts of California and has worked on a variety of general liability matters and environmental cases.
+Jennifer spent more than 14 years successfully representing equipment and product manufacturers, distributors, suppliers, and contractors in multiple-party complex litigation, and she participated in all aspects of case management, discovery, law and motion, and trial preparation.
+She also assisted trial counsel on trials and served as second-chair during the lengthy trial of an asbestos mesothelioma case that ultimately resulted in a defense verdict for the client.

 Representative Successes